renaissance-publishing/renaissance/content/chapters/17-races.md

   - Optional Background: Traditional Orcish Community

-      - 10 ranks in Intimidate, 10 ranks in two Combat skills.
+      - 10 ranks in Intimidate
+      - 10 ranks in any two Combat skills
       - 1 weapon and 1 shield

   - Optional Background: Commonwealth Orcish Community

-      - 10 ranks in Protocol, 10 ranks in one Combat skill, 10 ranks in one Technical skill.
+      - 10 ranks in Protocol
+      - 10 ranks in one Combat skill
+      - 10 ranks in one Technical skill
-      - 1 weapon and 1 skill kit.
+      - 1 weapon and 1 skill kit

   - Cultural Weapon: Orcish Sabre